davidahouse/DHMambaStore/README.md

 ### Foreign key

 Another common need is to connect records together in a parent/child relationship.
-Mamba provides two methods in the MambaObjectProperties protocol to get and set the foreign key for an object.
+Mamba provides two methods in the DHMambaObjectProperties protocol to get and set the foreign key for an object.
 Once you have implemented this, the helper method MB_findWithForeignKey is available for loading records.

 ```objectivec